m-a-r-o-u/gnn-bench/README.md

 # GNN Bench

-A scalable benchmarking suite for Graph Neural Networks (GNNs), supporting full-graph training on CPU, single-GPU, or multi-GPU (DDP).
+A scalable benchmarking suite for Graph Neural Networks (GNNs), supporting mini-batch neighbor sampling training on CPU, single-GPU, or multi-GPU (DDP).
 Includes logging of key metrics (loss, accuracy, throughput, timing) into a SQLite database, and automatic plotting of results into Markdown and PNG files.

 ---

 ## Features

-- **Full-graph training** on Planetoid (Cora, Citeseer, Pubmed) or OGB (ogbn-arxiv, ogbn-products, etc.).
+- **Mini-batch neighbor sampling training** on Planetoid (Cora, Citeseer, Pubmed) or OGB (ogbn-arxiv, ogbn-products, etc.).
 - **Models**: 2-layer GCN or 2-layer GAT (configurable hidden dim, number of heads, dropout).
 - **Distributed**: PyTorch DDP for multi-GPU on one node or across multiple nodes.
 - **Logging**: Per-run parameters and metrics (final losses, accuracies, average throughput/time, total time) saved to `results/results.db`.